Titanic Museum Pigeon Forge Tennessee – 2024 Insider’s Guide

 - Try to balance on sloping decks that imitate the angle of the sinking ship

-- See the world's largest Titanic model that was made using 56,000 LEGO® BRICKS by a 10-year-old boy with autism
+- See the world’s largest Titanic model that was made using 56,000 LEGO® BRICKS by a 10-year-old boy with autism.
+This is one of the best Titanic attractions in Titanic at Pigeon Forge!

-Between the artifacts and experiences, you'll gain a new understanding of what the passengers and crew members, as well as Jack and Rose, bravely endured.
+Between the Titanic artifacts and experiences, you’ll gain a new understanding of what the Titanic passengers and crew members, as well as Jack and Rose, bravely endured.

 When To Go To Pigeon Forge